jim-easterbrook/Photini/README.md

 *   PyQt: <http://www.riverbankcomputing.co.uk/software/pyqt/intro>
 *   pyexiv2: <https://launchpad.net/pyexiv2>.
 You may need to build pyexiv2, in which case you'll need scons <http://www.scons.org/> and libexiv2-dev <http://www.exiv2.org/> as well.

-These should all be available from the repository of any modern Linux distribution.
+Python and PyQt should be available from the repository of any modern Linux distribution.
+However you may need to build pyexiv2, in which case you'll need to install boost.Python, libexiv2 and SCons.
+See <http://tilloy.net/dev/pyexiv2/developers.html#dependencies> for details and build instructions.

 I hope that Photini will be a cross-platform application - do let me know if you try it on Windows or MacOS.

 Warning
 -------